FBW-WD-22-D03-22/repetition-destructuring/README.md

 ```
 ---
-7. Use destructuring to create two variables named teacher and class.
+7. Use destructuring to create two variables named `teacher` and `class`.
 Save the respective values in it.

 ```
 const breakingBugs = ["Mofak", "Mateusz", "Max", "Said", "Belal", "Galina"]